BrownCSCI1430/glossary/COURSE_CONTENT.md

 These are parts of an image which are distinctive and likely useful for computing similarities between images.\
 A feature typically consists of (1) a **key/interest point**, which has some position, and (2) a **feature descriptor**, which encodes some information about the point's immediate neighborhood / surrounding patch in the image.
 Either (1) or (2) might also include scale or orientation information, among other things.

+### Detection, Description, and Matching

+These are the three steps involved in identifying feature point correspondences between multiple images.\
+\
+**Detection** refers to the process of finding **key points**.\
+**Description** refers to the process of extracting **feature descriptors** from the areas around each key point.\
+**Matching** refers to the process of comparing the **features** of two or more images, and figuring out which features in each correspond to features in the others.\

 ### Distinctiveness, Repeatability, and Compactness/Efficiency

 These are qualities of feature representations.\
 \
-**Distinctiveness** refers to the ability to uniquely identify a point.
-This may be challenging, regardless of representation, in images with repeated elements.\
+**Distinctiveness** refers to the ability to uniquely identify a point, which may be challenging, regardless of representation, in images with repeated elements.
+This can be\
 **Repeatability** refers to the ability to locate the same feature in multiple images despite _geometric_ and _photometric_ differences.\
 **Compactness/Efficiency** refers to the ability of the representation to be as small (compact) as possible, for performance.\